Six Frameworks, One Diagnosis: Why DHCW Cannot Self-Correct

 3. Organisational Silence: When Information Stops Flowing Upward

 In 2000, Elizabeth Morrison and Frances Milliken published their landmark study of organisational silence — the systematic barriers that prevent information from flowing upward in institutions.
-They found that silence is not simply the absence of voice.
-It is an active, self-reinforcing dynamic that organisations develop over time.
+Linn Van Dyne, Soon Ang, and Isabel Botero (2003) identified three distinct types:

 - Acquiescent silence: Staff have given up.
 They believe speaking up will make no difference.
-They have resigned themselves to the status quo.

 - Prosocial silence: Staff stay quiet to protect colleagues or the organisation itself.
-They fear that raising concerns will damage people they care about.

 At DHCW, the evidence of organisational silence is striking.
 The Chair of the Board has admitted to being informed "late in the day" about significant issues.
 The Cabinet Secretary has confirmed a "pattern of late notification" from DHCW to the Welsh Government.
 If information is not reaching the Chair or the sponsoring government department, it is certainly not reaching the public.